-To compare the matter distribution inferred from the weak lensing convergence maps with the galaxy distribution, we need to make the galaxy distribution maps comparable to the weak lensing convergence maps.
+To compare the matter distribution inferred from the weak-lensing convergence maps with the galaxy distribution, we need to make the galaxy distribution maps comparable to the weak-lensing convergence maps.
 To do this, we construct lensing-weighted galaxy density maps as a `predicted convergence' from the foreground galaxies.
 We adopt a parameter $\kappa_g$ introduced in \cite{Vikram15} as the lensing-weighted galaxy density, and follow their method to compute it.
-The $\kappa_g$ is an analog of $\kappa$ but with the galaxy density fluctuation $\delta_g$ in the 3-dimensional spatial pixel,
+The $\kappa_g$ is an analog of $\kappa$ but with the galaxy density fluctuation $\delta_g$ in the three-dimensional spatial pixel,

 In this work, we call $\kappa_g$ galaxy convergence.
 It is the weighted integral of the galaxy density fluctuation $\delta_g$ along the line of sight.
-The radial selection function $\phi$ is introduced to account for the `partial galaxy convergence', which is the line-of-sight slice of the galaxy convergence between the lens distance of $r'_{min} < r' < r'_{max}$.
+The radial selection function $\phi$ is introduced to account for the "partial galaxy convergence," which is the line-of-sight slice of the galaxy convergence between the lens distance of $r'_{min} < r' < r'_{max}$.

-For \textbf{N} lens redshift bins, the galaxy convergence ($\kappa_g$) is the sum of the \textbf{N} partial galaxy convergences ($\kappa_g'$) derived for each redshift bin.
+For \textbf{N} lens redshift bins, the galaxy convergence ($\kappa_g$) is the sum of the \textbf{N} partial galaxy convergences ($\kappa_g'$) derived for each redshift bin:

-With some steps to simplify the above formula and the assumption of that the lensing weight is constant for the small width of the lens redshift bin, the partial galaxy convergence can be written as follows,
+With some steps to simplify the above formula and the assumption of that the lensing weight is constant for the small width of the lens redshift bin, the partial galaxy convergence can be written as follows:

-where $r'_{m}$ is the midpoint between $r'_{min}$ and $r'_{max}$, $q(r'_{m}, p_s)$ is the mean lensing weight defined to be the lensing weight at $r'_{m}$, and $\delta^{2D}_g$ is the 2-dimensional projected galaxy matter density fluctuation at the given lens redshift bin.
+where $r'_{m}$ is the midpoint between $r'_{min}$ and $r'_{max}$, $q(r'_{m}, p_s)$ is the mean lensing weight defined as the lensing weight at $r'_{m}$, and $\delta^{2D}_g$ is the two-dimensional projected galaxy matter density fluctuation at the given lens redshift bin.
 For \textbf{M} source redshift bins, the comoving distance to the \textbf{i}-th source bin is given as $r_i$.
 To express the lensing weight term as a discrete sum rather than an integral,

-The maps of galaxy convergence correspond to the `lensing-weighted galaxy density maps'.
-They are used for comparison with weak lensing convergence maps.
+The maps of galaxy convergence correspond to the "lensing-weighted galaxy density maps."
+They are used for comparison with weak-lensing convergence maps.